corda/corda/docs/source/network-map.rst

 ---------------------------------

 In case of the need to change network parameters Corda zone operator will start the update process.
-There are many reasons that may lead to this decision: new fields that were added to enable smooth network interoperability, or a change of the existing compatibility constants is required, for example.
+There are many reasons that may lead to this decision: adding a notary, setting new fields that were added to enable smooth network interoperability, or a change of the existing compatibility constants is required, for example.

 .. note:: A future release may support the notion of phased rollout of network parameter changes.